curtshneider/curtshneider.github.io/remote-work.md

 ## Remote Work

-I've worked remotely for three years.
+I've worked remotely for more than three years.
 I've also had to go into an office every day.
 What's right for you as an individual and the company depends on how you, the team, and the company operate.

 Whether you're a full-time remote employee or you have to go into the office each day, these are some principles that I believe strengthen communication: